-DEPARTMENT OF FINANCE AND ADMINISTRATION CORPORATION INCOME TAX/S-CORP ELECTION P O BOX 919 LITTLE ROCK, AR 72203-0919
+DEPARTMENT OF FINANCE AND ADMINISTRATION CORPORATION INCOME TAX/S-CORP ELECTION P. O. BOX 919 LITTLE ROCK, AR 72203-0919

-PHYSICAL LOCATION: 1816 West 7th Street, Room 2250 Little Rock, AR 72201-1030

-Telephone number: (501) 682-4775 Website: www.dfa.Arkansas.gov/ If the corporation is the parent of one or more Qualified Subchapter S Subsidiaries (QSSS), the Arkansas Subchapter S Election, Form AR1103, must be completed by the parent corporation and must be accompanied by Federal Form 8869 for each subsidiary that will be filing with the corporation.
+PHYSICAL LOCATION: 1816 West 7th Street, Room 2250 Little Rock, AR 72201-1030 If the corporation is the parent of one or more Qualified Subchapter S Subsidiaries (QSSS), the Arkansas Subchapter S Election Form AR1103, must be completed by the parent corporation and must include the Federal Notice of Acceptance for the parent and Federal Form 8869 for each subsidiary that will be filing with the corporation.
 Attach a schedule to the Parent's Arkansas S return, Form AR1100S, listing all QSSS entities included in the Arkansas S return.
 The schedule must list the entity by name and the entity's federal employer identification number (FEIN) or if the entity does not have an FEIN, state "NO FEIN".
-Federal S corporations who do not have a valid Arkansas S election, must file on an AR1100CT form.
+Federal S corporations who do not have a valid Arkansas S election, must file on Form AR1100CT.

-If an entity files an Arkansas Subchapter S corporation income tax return without a properly filed and approved Arkansas and IRS election to be treated as a Subchapter S corporation for income tax purposes, the filed Arkansas Subchapter S corporation income tax return will be disallowed.
+If an entity files an Arkansas Subchapter S corporation income tax return without a properly filed and approved Arkansas and IRS election to be treated as an S corporation for income tax purposes, the filed Arkansas Subchapter S corporation income tax return will be disallowed.
 The entity will be required to file a proper Arkansas income tax return reflecting the correct entity status.
 If the entity fails to correctly file its return after notification by the Corporation Income Tax Section, the improperly filed return will be processed as an Arkansas "C" Corporation income tax return which may require any affected Arkansas shareholder to amend the shareholder's Arkansas Individual income tax return.